Dental Implants Greensboro

 Are you frustrated with wearing dentures?
 Do you wish you could eat the foods you used to enjoy?
 Are you afraid to smile or laugh in social settings?
 Are you unable to afford or tolerate conventional implants?
 If you answered yes to any of these questions, you’re not alone.
 The good news is that you can join the thousands of denture wearers who have found a simple, affordable solution to denture stabilization and a more confident smile.

-Dr. Farless offers a life-changing treatment in the form of 3M Mini Dental Implants.
+Dr. Farless and Dr. Locklear offers a life-changing treatment in the form of 3M Mini Dental Implants.
 These implants are much smaller than conventional dental implants and can be placed with a minimally invasive surgery which is so simple and easy, you can actually enjoy your favorite meal the same day of surgery.
 This one-step procedure requires only a local anesthetic, with no sutures or the typical months of healing.

 After the Mini Dental Implants are placed, patients can enjoy secure dentures and a greater sense of confidence.
 Eating comfortably, smiling and laughing without fear of loose dentures are huge advantages.
 In addition, placing and removal of dentures is easy, as is care and maintenance.
 Even better, this procedure is substantially more affordable than conventional implants.